jonasbn/til/go/structs.md

 height of ><: >0.000000< aged >0< and parent: >false<
 ```

-Making structs pretty for printingg is easy:
+Making structs pretty for printing is easy:

 ```
 package main